 An object-oriented programming language focuses on objects and data instead of actions.
 To put it very simply, this means that C# is fast and efficient, since it puts its emphasis on the object, without focusing on the details (which makes the language adaptable).
 If nothing else, OOP allows you to reuse certain parts of your program in the future, which is a huge deal when you’re talking about large, corporation-size projects.

-C++ is a general-purpose programming language that as created all the way back in 1979, by a computer scientist Bjarne Stroustrup.
+C++ is a general-purpose programming language that as created back in 1979, by a computer scientist Bjarne Stroustrup.
 It is one of the most commonly taught programming languages in colleges and universities and is considered to be among the hardest programming languages to master.

 C++ VS C#